-During the year, the Corporation received \$1.6 million in its General Fund from State appropriations and earned \$28 thousand in investment income on funds in the Operating Account within the General Fund.
-These revenues were used to pay \$2 million in general and administrative expenditures.
-This resulted in a decrease of \$392 thousand in the General Fund balance.
-The Corporation also received \$300.8 million in its Debt Service Fund from State appropriations, \$381.3 million from Public Authority proceeds and earned \$3.7 million in investment income on funds in its Capital Reserve and Debt Service Accounts within the Debt Service Fund.
-These revenues were used to pay \$1 billion in debt service expenditures which included \$31.4 million (of which \$15.5 million was for termination payments) on its interest rate exchange agreements.
-This resulted in a decrease of \$331 million in the Debt Service Fund balance.
+During the year, the Corporation did not receive funds from State appropriations and earned \$1 thousand in investment income on funds in its Operating Account within the General Fund.
+The General Fund balance decrease was from the \$113 thousand in general and administrative expenditures.
+The Corporation also received \$79.4 million in its Debt Service Fund from State appropriations and \$527 thousand in settlement refunds from UBS regarding LIBOR rate resetting practices for payment of debt service on its outstanding bonds, and earned \$15 thousand in investment income on funds in its Capital Reserve and Debt Service Accounts within the Debt Service Fund.